Hiking in Saudi Arabia

 Jabal Abyad and Jabal Bayda

-The highest peak in the Tuwaiq mountain range, Jebel Baloum rises around a stark desert landscape.
+Enjoy one of the best trekking trails in Saudi Arabia in Jabal Abyad and Jabal Bayda.
+The highest peak in the Tuwaiq mountain range and one of the best Saudi hiking spots, Jebel Baloum rises around a stark desert landscape.
 The trekking path is littered with pebbles and loose rocks, so you should be extra careful here.
 Once you reach the summit, you can enjoy beautiful views of the valley surrounding the summit.
-You may also want to detour to a large rock nearby that is filled with ancient rock art.
+You may also want to detour a large rock nearby that is filled with ancient rock art.